-- Make sure you wear comfortable bars.
-Choose the cotton ones over synthetic ones and also ensure that they fit you properly.
+- Make sure you wear comfortable bras.
+Choose the cotton ones over synthetic ones, and also ensure that they fit you properly.
 Ill-fitted and synthetic bras can put pressure on your nipples and cause irritation.

 - If you feel that your baby is unable to latch properly, you should seek help from a lactation consultant.
 Learning the proper technique of latching may help solve the issue.

 Sometimes milk blisters can make it extremely difficult to breastfeed your baby, or they do not subside after following home remedies.
 On other occasions, you may experience fever, inflation, chills or pus oozing out of your milk blister.
 If you experience either of these situations, you should call your doctor right away.
 Your doctor may either remove the blister by doing a minor surgery or prescribe you some antibiotic medicine.
 Sometimes a lanolin ointment may be prescribed, too.
 This ointment will help keep your nipples moist and also from developing any kind of milk blister.
 However, if your doctor suspects some underlying cause, you may be required to go for further screening as per your symptoms.